 The Dunedin Scottish Fiddle Orchestra was established in 2013, convened and directed by local fiddle player, Anna Bowen.
 In addition to 15 + fiddle players the orchestra, from time to time, also includes the following instruments: cello; small-pipes; piano; accordion; flute; Irish bouzouki, & guitar.
 Since its inception the DSFO has played many ceilidhs, Hogmanays & Burns suppers and is a regular performer at civic events, with its jaunty selection of jigs, reels, strathspeys, & even the occasional ragtime piece!VIEW ITINERARY

 Morning: Depart Australia on Air New Zealand (or Qantas) flight, arriving Auckland approx. mid-afternoon.
 Transfer to hotel.
 Evening: Attend concert at the Devonport Folk Music Club.
 The venue for this concert is a disused World War 2 bunker, at the top of Mt Victoria, in the suburb of Devonport.
 Great views of Auckland from Mt Victoria.
-Overnight: Haka Hotel Suites.
+Overnight: Quality Hotel Parnell, Auckland.

 Day 2 Tuesday November 16, 202 1 Auckland